-Avian influenza (AI), or “bird flu,” is a virus that infects domestic poultry, such as chickens, turkeys, pheasants, quail, ducks and geese, and wild birds, particularly waterfowl.
-Direct contact with infected birds, contaminated objects/equipment and aerosol (short distances) can spread the virus which is found in feces, saliva and respiratory secretions.
+AI, or bird flu, is a virus that infects domestic poultry, such as chickens, turkeys, pheasants, quail, ducks, geese, and wild birds, particularly waterfowl.
+Direct contact with infected birds, contaminated objects or equipment, and aerosol (short distances) can spread the virus, which is found in feces, saliva, and respiratory secretions.

 AI viruses are divided into two groups — highly pathogenic (HPAI) and low pathogenic (LPAI) — based on the ability of the virus to produce disease and the severity of the illness it can cause.
 HPAI spreads rapidly and has a high death rate in birds.
-LPAI causes only minor illness and occurs naturally in migratory waterfowl.
+LPAI causes minor illness and occurs naturally in migratory waterfowl.

-There are many strains of avian influenza, many of which show little or no visible signs of illness and pose no threat to public health.
+There are many strains of AI, many of which show little or no visible signs of illness and pose no threat to public health.
 Each year new strains of AI may appear throughout the world.

 Biosecurity is a set of practices designed to reduce the risk of spreading disease from sick birds to healthy ones.
-We recommend adding these practices to your routine:
+The Wisconsin Department of Agriculture, Trade and Consumer Protection recommends adding these practices to your routine:

-- Do not share equipment or supplies with others, but if you must, disinfect it first.
+Do not share equipment or supplies with others.
+If you must, disinfect it first.

 Clinical Signs of Illness

-Many birds with low pathogenic AI may not show any signs of illness.
-Poultry affected by any type of avian influenza can show many symptoms, including one or more of the following:
+Many birds with LPAI may not show signs of illness.
+Poultry affected by any type of AI can show many symptoms, including one or more of the following:

-High mortality and sudden death are specific to highly pathogenic AI infections.
+High mortality and sudden death are specific to HPAI infections.